0xPolygonID/tutorials/mkdocs/docs/wallet/iden3comm/APIs/iden3-message.md

 # To Get Iden3 Message: `getIden3Message`

-All communication between Sdk and Issuer or Verifier is done through an `Iden3MessageEntity`.
-An Integrator can retrieve this iden3 message from a message string obtained from Issuer or Verifier scanning a QR code, for example.
+All communication between SDK and Issuer/Verifier is done through an `Iden3MessageEntity`.
+For example, an Integrator can retrieve this iden3 message from a message string obtained from Issuer or Verifier scanning a QR code.
 This is done using `getIden3Message()` function.

 ```
 Iden3MessageEntity getIden3Message({required String message})